lucaslattion/DAI-2023-24-Practical-work-3-Lucas-Lattion-and-Romain-Humair/README.md

 In case of network inturruption, a lost packet is not important for the trackers.

-For the client-server communication, in case a packet is lost, there is a timeout of 2 seconds and a trial of 5 times.
+For the client-server communication, in case a packet is lost, there is a timeout of 3 seconds and a retry.

 ## Tool used